FIFA Congress

-The FIFA Congress is the supreme legislative body of the International Association Football Federation (French: Fédération Internationale de Football Association), commonly known by the acronym FIFA /ˈfiːfə/.
-FIFA is the international governing body of :association football, futsal and beach soccer.
-The congress may be ordinary or extraordinary.
+The FIFA Congress is the supreme legislative body of FIFA, the international governing body of association football, futsal and beach soccer.
+The congress may be summoned for an "ordinary" or "extraordinary" session.

-An ordinary congress meets every year, an extraordinary congress may be convened by the FIFA Council (formerly Executive Committee) at any time with the support of one fifth of the members of FIFA.
+An ordinary congress meets every year; an extraordinary congress may be convened by the FIFA Council (formerly Executive Committee) at any time with the support of one-fifth of the members of FIFA.

 Each of the 211 members of FIFA has one vote in the congress.
-The members of FIFA can propose candidates for the World Cup Host and Presidency of FIFA.
-The FIFA Presidential Election, FIFA World Cup Host country election takes place at the congress in the year following the FIFA World Cup and FIFA Women's World Cup Host country election takes place at the congress in the year following the FIFA Women's World Cup.
+The members of FIFA can propose candidates for the World Cup host and presidency of FIFA.
+The FIFA Presidential Election, FIFA World Cup host country election takes place at the congress in the year following the FIFA World Cup and FIFA Women's World Cup host country election takes place at the congress in the year following the FIFA Women's World Cup.

 History

 The FIFA Congress has been held annually since 1998.
 It was previously held every two years.
 Congresses were not held between 1915 and 1922 and 1939 to 1945, due to the First and Second World Wars.
 FIFA Presidential Elections have taken place at the 1st, 3rd, 12th, 29th, 30th, 39th, 51st, 53rd, 61st, 65th, 69th and 73rd congresses.

 The 1961 FIFA Extraordinary Congress in London elected Stanley Rous as President.
 The 2016 FIFA Extraordinary Congress in Zürich elected Gianni Infantino as the new president on 26 February 2016.
 Only five elections have had two or more candidates: the 39th (1974), 51st (1998), 53rd (2002), 65th (2015), and 2016 Extraordinary Congress.